Setting Evidence on Monitors

 The observed node takes the mauve color of the evidence.

 To obtain the indicated distribution, a convergence algorithm is used.
 However, sometimes this algorithm cannot converge towards the target distribution.
-In this case, the probabilities fixing is not done and the node comes back to its initial state.
-In this case, a warning dialog box is displayed and an information message is also written in the console.
+In this case, probability fixing is not done and the node returns to its initial state.
+A warning dialog box is displayed and an information message is also written in the console.

 Setting a Target Mean/Value

-When a node has values associated with states or is a continuous node or has numerical states, it is possible to choose a target mean/value for this node.
+When a node has values associated with states, is a continuous node, or has numerical states, it is possible to choose a target mean/value for this node.
 An algorithm based on MinXEnt allows determining a probability distribution corresponding to this target mean/value, if this distribution exists.
 Of course, the indicated target value must be greater than or equal to the minimum value and less than or equal to the maximum value.

-Once the target value entered, there are three options:
+Once the target value is entered, there are three options:

-• Fix Mean: the indicated mean must be observed as fixed mean.
-When the mean is fixed, if an observation is done on another node, the convergence algorithm will automatically determine a new distribution in order to obtain the target mean, taking the other observations into account.
-If we store this evidence in the evidence scenario file, only the target mean will be stored.
-Fixing mean is also done in the evidence scenario files with the notation m{...}You must note that fixing mean is only valid for the exact inference.
-If the approximate inference is used, fixing mean is considered like simply setting the likelihoods corresponding to the target mean: there is no more convergence algorithm.
+- Fix Mean: the indicated mean must be observed as a fixed mean.
+When the mean is fixed, if an observation is made on another node, the convergence algorithm will automatically determine a new distribution in order to obtain the target mean, taking the other observations into account.
+If you store this evidence in the evidence scenario file, only the target mean will be stored.
+Fixing mean is also done in the evidence scenario files with the notation

-• Fix Probabilities: the distribution found must be set as fixed probability distribution.
-Fixing probabilities is also done in the evidence scenario files with the notation p{...}You must note that fixing probabilities is only valid for the exact inference.
-If the approximate inference is used, fixing probabilities is considered like simply setting the likelihoods corresponding to the target mean: there is no more convergence algorithm.
+p{...}.
+Note that fixing probabilities is only valid for exact inference.
+If approximate inference is used, fixing probabilities is treated like simply setting the likelihoods corresponding to the target mean; there is no convergence algorithm.